-Police capture Salt Lake City murder suspect, charged with using car to run down, kill scooter driver | Gephardt Daily
+Police capture Salt Lake City murder suspect accused of using car to run down, kill scooter driver | Gephardt Daily

 They say Hershberger was an acquaintance of the man who killed him, now identified as Robert Boyatt, 53.
 The nature of their acquaintanceship was not revealed.

-On Tuesday, police announced a citizen had come forward about the discovery of a damaged red passenger car which investigators tied to both Boyatt and the crime scene.
+On Tuesday, police announced a citizen had come forward about the discovery of a damaged red passenger car that investigators tied to both Boyatt and the crime scene.

 “Additional witnesses and evidence were also obtained, indicating that Boyatt had abandoned the vehicle shortly after the collision,” Boyatt’s arrest documents say.
-“It was determined that Boyatt knew V.H. and according to a witness, Boyatt was looking for V.H. and “has been on a vengeance spree “
+“It was determined that Boyatt knew V.H. and according to a witness, Boyatt was looking for V.H. and has been on a vengeance spree.”

 On Friday, the SLCPD PR department announced Boyatt’s arrest.